learn-co-curriculum/git-github-collaborating/README.md

 The second team member can then contribute to this repo in one of two ways:

-1. The first team member can [make them a collaborator][add-collaborator] on the new "central" repo so they can submit PRs directly to it, or
+1. The second team member can fork the new "central" repo (i.e., fork the fork), and proceed using the fork and clone workflow, or
-2. The second team member can fork the new "central" repo (i.e., fork the fork), and proceed using the fork and clone workflow.
+2. The first team member can [make them a collaborator][add-collaborator] on the new "central" repo so they can submit PRs directly to it.

 [add-collaborator]: https://www.tutorialspoint.com/how-to-add-collaborators-to-a-repository-in-github